serpent-os/serpentos.com/docs/blog/posts/end-of-feb-update.md

 Our next monthly blog post should return to its regular slot, with updates on the following topics:

- - Limiting `async` in moss to targeted areas
+ - Limiting `async` in moss to targeted areas (PR ready and pending review)
  - Life on Serpent: How baremetal testing + enabling is going.

  Until then, please, stay tuned!